microsoft/code-with-engineering-playbook/docs/developer-experience/going-further.md

 As a final note, it is also interesting to leave developers some flexibility in their environment for customization.

 For instance, one might want to add aliases to their environment.
 However, changing the `~/.bashrc` file in the Dev Container is not a good approach as the container might be destroyed.
-There are numerous ways to set persistence, here is below one approach.
+There are numerous ways to set persistence, here is one approach.

 Consider the following solution structure: